python/cpython/Doc/tutorial/introduction.rst

 line by itself in an example means you must type a blank line; this is used to end a multi-line command.

-.. %
-.. % \footnote{
-.. % I'd prefer to use different fonts to distinguish input
-.. % from output, but the amount of LaTeX hacking that would require
-.. % is currently beyond my ability.
-.. % }

 Many of the examples in this manual, even those entered at the interactive prompt, include comments.
-Comments in Python start with the hash character, ``'#'``, and extend to the end of the physical line.
+Comments in Python start with the hash character, ``#``, and extend to the end of the physical line.
 A comment may appear at the start of a line or following whitespace or code, but not within a string literal.
 A hash character within a string literal is just a hash character.

 Some examples::